-1. Decide where you want to “sit” in the marketplace
+(1) Decide where you want to “sit” in the managed services marketplace

 The IT industry is really no different than any other.
-There are a range of products out there from “bargain basement” to “prestige,” and you need to decide where on this spectrum you wish to place your service offering.
+There is a range of products out there, from “bargain basement” to “prestige,” and you need to decide where on this spectrum you wish to place your service offering.

 Of course, sitting right in the middle is always an option too, but if this is the strategy you choose, you need to find another way to make your service stand out.

 While plenty of IT support is now handled remotely, where your business is physically located will, inevitably, have a bearing on the kind of prices you can charge.
 For example, you’re unlikely to get away with charging “city center” prices if your potential clients are in quiet, provincial towns.

 (3) Compare the market for managed services pricing